starikcetin/Eflatun.SceneReference/README.md

 ### Fail Build If Generation Fails

-Should we fail a build if map generations fail?
+Should we fail a build if scene data maps generation fails?

 Only relevant if _Before Build_ generation trigger is enabled.